jonathanmorag/GenericMazeSolver/README.md

 information in runtime.
 In fact, this is a bi-directional strategy pattern thanks to this project's flexibility - we can choose any algorithm to solve any searchable problem
 (as long as they implement its respectively interfaces).
-So, in runtime we could change the behavior of the solution by injecting a new problem, and as well we save duplicate code problems through interfaces and inheritance.
+So, in runtime we could change the behavior of the solution by injecting a new problem, and as well we save duplicate code issues through interfaces and inheritance.
 </p>
 <h2>Eight Puzzle Solution Example</h2>
 <p>